[Note - the order is subject to confirmation]

-Day 2: In Antwerp we'll visit the Rubens House where the great master lived and painted, Snijders and Rockoxhuis, the Cathedral of Our Lady and the Plantin-Moretus Museum - a UNESCO World Heritage site.
+Day 1: We will spend the day in Antwerp and visit the Rubens House where the great master lived and painted, Snijders and Rockoxhuis, the Cathedral of Our Lady and the Mayer van der Bergh Museum with its collection of Brueghel works

 Day 3: Brussels may be small but it was very important to the development of Art Nouveau (there are still many examples of this style) and, of course, Surrealism.
 Spend the day exploring the city's finest art collections including the Magritte Museum.

 The course runs Wednesday 16th November - Saturday 19th November 2022 inclusive (4 days)

 If travelling via Eurostar, you can purchase a ticket that includes onward travel to any city in Belgium.
 Where you stay is up to you: Brussels or Ghent are probably the easiest.
 [Brussels probably has more choice in terms of budget range and a livelier night life].